 Related Article: Things You Should Order on AMAZON For Your Wedding

-Don’t let yourself get overwhelmed, because there are ways to pay for a beautiful wedding without needing a second mortgage and going bankrupt.
+Don’t let yourself get overwhelmed, because there are ways to pay for a beautiful wedding without needing a second mortgage and

 Set a budget

 And stick to it.
 It’s much too easy to spend ungodly amounts of money when you don’t have a set budget to work with.
 If you set a budget, you’ll find yourself carefully checking the prices and shopping around before picking something, and you’ll spend considerably less, even if you end up exceeding the budget a little bit.

 Before you start writing checks, figure out what the most important things to spend money on, for you, are.
 It can help to think about it in matters of long term investment versus short term investment.
 This is your wedding day, you want it to be beautiful and magical, and you absolutely deserve that.
 So figure out what aspects are the most important for your wedding day, and where it’s okay to cut back.
 For some, that looks like your photographer being the most expensive part of your budget, as that is the one thing you really get to keep and continue benefiting from for years.

 Wedding dresses are expensive, there is no way around it.
 However, you don’t need to sacrifice the wedding dress of your dreams for your wedding budget.
 This is often one of the most extensive processes of wedding planning, finding the right wedding dress for you.
 Shop around and try on lots of gowns until you figure out what style and cut you like the best.
 Then get to work looking for inexpensive options.
 Look for liquidation sales, bridal conventions, and even wedding dress rentals.
 With just a bit of searching and research, you’ll easily spend less than $1000 on your wedding dress.